Endosperm: Double fertilization

 An endosperm is formed after the two sperm nuclei inside a pollen grain reach the interior of a female gametophyte or megagametophyte, also called the embryonic sac.
 One sperm nucleus fertilizes the egg cell, forming a zygote, while the other sperm nucleus usually fuses with the binucleate central cell, forming a primary endosperm cell (its nucleus is often called the triple fusion nucleus).
 That cell created in the process of double fertilization develops into the endosperm.
 Because it is formed by a separate fertilization event, the endosperm is a separate entity from the developing embryo, and some consider it to be a separate organism.

 About 70% of angiosperm species have endosperm cells that are polyploid.
 These are typically triploid (containing three sets of chromosomes), but can vary widely from diploid (2n) to 15n.

 One flowering plant, Nuphar polysepala, has diploid endosperm, resulting from the fusion of a pollen nucleus with one, rather than two, maternal nuclei.
 The same is supposed for some other basal angiosperms.
 It is believed that early in the development of angiosperm lineages, there was a duplication in this mode of reproduction, producing seven-celled/eight-nucleate female gametophytes, and triploid endosperms with a 2:1 maternal to paternal genome ratio.

 Double fertilisation is a characteristic feature of angiosperms.

 Endosperm development

 There are three types of endosperm development:

-Nuclear endosperm development – where repeated free-nuclear divisions take place; if a cell wall is formed it will form after free-nuclear divisions.
+Nuclear endosperm development – where repeated free-nuclear divisions take place by suppression of cell wall formation; if a cell wall is formed it will form after free-nuclear divisions.
 Commonly referred to as liquid endosperm.
 Coconut water is an example of this.

 Cellular endosperm development – where a cell-wall formation is coincident with nuclear divisions.
 Coconut meat is cellular endosperm.
 Acoraceae has cellular endosperm development while other monocots are helobial.

 Helobial endosperm development – where a cell wall is laid down between the first two nuclei, after which one half develops endosperm along the cellular pattern and the other half along the nuclear pattern.